kipr/KIPR-Development-Toolkit/README.md

 This will download everything just like download.sh, but it will also build all the projects and install them to the controller.

-This is for automatically bringing your controller up to date.
+This is to make sure that everything will build and install correctly on your machine before you make changes

+(The Raspberry Pi is the only machine that is officially supported).

-If you already have an older version of the software, plug the Wombat into an ethernet connection and go to "Settings -> Update -> Online Update" to get the latest version.
+If you already have an older version of the software and just need an update, plug the Wombat into an ethernet connection and go to "Settings -> Update -> Online Update" to get the latest version.

 ```` bash
 git clone https://github.com/kipr/KIPR-Development-Toolkit